BentoBoxWorld/Challenges/README.md

 ## Where to find

 Currently Challenges Addon is in **Beta stage**, so it may or may not contain bugs... a lot of bugs.
 Also it means, that some features are not working or implemented.
-Latest official **Beta Release is 0.7.5**, and you can download it from [Release tab](https://github.com/BentoBoxWorld/Challenges/releases)
+Latest official **Beta Release is 0.8.0**, and you can download it from [Release tab](https://github.com/BentoBoxWorld/Challenges/releases)
-But it will work with BentoBox 1.5.0 only.
+But it will work with BentoBox 1.6.x and BentoBox 1.7.x.

-Latest development build will work with **BentoBox 1.7.0**, as it contains new functionality, that is not in 1.6 release.
+Latest development builds will be based on **Minecraft 1.14.4** and **BentoBox 1.8.0**.
 **Nightly builds** are available in [Jenkins Server](https://ci.codemc.org/job/BentoBoxWorld/job/Challenges/lastStableBuild/).

-Be aware that 0.8.0-SNAPSHOT stores data differently than it is in 0.7.5 and below.
+Be aware that 0.8.0 stores data differently than it is in 0.7.5 and below.
 It will be necessary to migrate data via command "/[gamemode_admin] challenges migrate".

 If you like this addon but something is missing or is not working as you want, you can always submit an [Issue request](https://github.com/BentoBoxWorld/Challenges/issues) or get a support in Discord [BentoBox ![icon](https://avatars2.githubusercontent.com/u/41555324?s=15&v=4)](https://discord.bentobox.world)